unicorn-engine/unicorn-engine-rs/Readme.md

 ## Acknowledgements

 These bindings were once based on Sébastien Duquette's (@ekse) [unicorn-rs](https://github.com/unicorn-rs/unicorn-rs).
 We picked up the project, as it is no longer maintained.

+@amaanq (https://github.com/amaanq) polishes the bindings and makes `unicorn-engine-sys`.

 Thanks to all contributors.